Student Support Network and Student Engagement and Retention Committee

 SERC members are intentionally selected because of their oversight over areas critical to student engagement and success.
 The discussions draw on the insights of the committee’s diverse membership, which includes faculty from each of the university schools, representatives from various student support offices, and members of the Student Support Network (SSN – described above).
 Committee recommendations such as modifications, revisions and policy implementation are made to the provost for consideration and action.

-- James Black (Chair), Director of Center for Academic Achievement
+● James Black (Chair), Associate Dean for Student Success & Engagement / Director of Center for Academic Achievement

-- Caro Mercado, Assoc.
-Dean of Students for Student Support & Director of First-Year Programs
+● Caro Mercado, Associate Dean of Students for Student Support & Director of First-Year Programs

 ● Brent Papson, Director of Student Activities